richy330/Documentation/_sources/Workbench_ExampleCreation.md

 A context menu appears, giving us several options.
 Hover over "Duplicate example to course" and follow the subsequently appearing submenus to the destination Excercise.
 In the example above, it is "Unit 6" within the Course "VTII".
 Be very carefull not to accidently select "Move example", because this will remove the existing Example from the original course and potentially leave its tutors very unhappy!
  You will be asked to provide a new Example-ID.
-Be sure to give you Example a descriptive name, and keep the course-identifier before the example-name.
+Be sure to give your Example a descriptive name, and keep the course-identifier before the example-name.
 It is important that every Example-ID only appears once within a course, and MatlabTutor won't allow us to choose an existing ID.
 We will call our Example "myNewExample", and click "OK".
 If everything works, we will be see a success-infobox:

 ![Workbench_CopyByContextmenu3](tutor_screenshots/Workbench_CopyByContextmenu3.png)  | ![Workbench_CopyByContextmenu4](tutor_screenshots/Workbench_CopyByContextmenu4.png)
  :-----------------------------------------------------------------------------------|------------------------------:|